yying1/FootballTaggingProject/README.md

 # FootballTaggingProject

+---
+#### Quicklinks:

+1. Where can I get the software?
+[Link](https://github.com/yying1/FootballTaggingProject/blob/main/README.md#L48)
+2. How can I use this?
+[Link](https://github.com/yying1/FootballTaggingProject/wiki/Workflow-and-Guideline)
+---

 ### Background:
 In 1 sentence: This software can be used to tag events in football (soccer) match video and export data for analytics purposes.